 Be clear with the parents and their safety and support network about what the worries are with both parents.

-Some may be immediate concerns such as safe AOD use, co-sleeping and breastfeeding.
+Some may be immediate concerns such as safe alcohol and other drugs use, co-sleeping and breastfeeding.
 Others will be things to work towards through case planning goals over time, such as reducing or stopping substance use, and treatment and recovery.
-Be clear about Child Safety's bottom lines, why Child Safety is worried about their AOD use and how it causes danger or risk to their baby.
+Be clear about Child Safety's bottom lines, why Child Safety is worried about their alcohol and other drugs use and how it causes danger or risk to their baby.
 The following suggestions may help.